Gopal Rath: Life

-He was married to Dr Kiranbala Rath, an academician, author and an orator.
+He was married to Dr Kiranbala Rath, an academic, author and an orator.
 They had four children but lost three of them.

 Rath renounced material world and became a sanyasi in 2014.
 He was also known as Srimat Swami Gururupananda Saraswati Maharaj.
 Along with Gopal Krushna, his wife also took to Sanyas and is known as Maa Kalyanmayee Saraswati.

 Rath died in Pune on 30 December 2016.

 Works

 Rath started writing poems when he was in high school.
 He published poems in most Odia magazines.
 Rath won Sahitya Akademi award for his poetry collection "Bipula Diganta".
 He authored six anthologies of poems: